-- (d) Confidentiality of complaints and investigations. - (1) No city official or employee shall reveal information relating to [the filing or processing of] a complaint or investigation until it has been made public by the inspector general, except as required for the performance of official duties or as required by law. - (2) Ex parte [Ex parte] communications by or to members of the ethics advisory commission are prohibited by Section 12A-51(b)[27(e)] of this chapter. - (3) All papers and communications relating to a complaint or investigation are [must be treated as] confidential unless required to be made public under the Public Information Act (Chapter 552, Texas Government Code) or other applicable law. - (e) Compliance with investigations.
-City officials and employees shall cooperate with inspector general investigations.
-[Notification.
-The city secretary shall promptly forward a copy of a complete complaint to the chair of the ethics advisory commission and to the person charged in the complaint.
-The person charged in the complaint shall have the opportunity to submit a sworn statement, together with such other information that person feels is relevant.
-Copies of all information provided to the ethics advisory commission by the complainant and the person charged in the complaint must be distributed to all parties to the complaint within 10 days after the ethics advisory commission receives the information.] - (f) False accusations and responses.
-The inspector general [eity secretary] shall, in writing, advise all witnesses interviewed during an ethics investigation [the person filing the eomplaint] that falsely accusing someone of a violation of this chapter may result in criminal prosecution of anyone who knowingly makes a false accusation.
-The inspector general [eity secretary] shall, in writing, advise the person charged in the complaint that falsely responding to a complaint may result in criminal prosecution of anyone who knowingly makes a false response. - [(g) Complaints received by the City Auditor's Office.
-If the City Auditor determines that a complaint it receives through the Fraud, Waste and Abuse hotline states a violation of this chapter, the City Auditor may refer the complaint to the city secretary for direct review by a preliminary panel, pursuant to Section 12A-26 (g), as amended.
-If the City Auditor receives the complaint anonymously, then the City Auditor shall act as the complainant for purposes of the preliminary panel review and shall not be subject to: - (1) Section 12A-26(a)(8), as amended, regarding a complainant affidavit; - (2) Section 12A-26(f), as amended, regarding false accusations; and
+(d) Confidentiality of complaints and investigations.

+- (1) No city official or employee shall reveal information relating to a complaint or investigation until it has been made public by the inspector general, except as required for the performance of official duties or as required by law. - (2) Ex parte communications by or to members of the ethics advisory commission are prohibited by Section 12A-53[4](b) of this chapter. - (3) All papers and communications relating to a complaint or investigation are confidential unless required to be made public under the Public Information Act (Chapter 552, Texas Government Code) or other applicable law. - (e) Compliance with investigations.
+City officials and employees shall cooperate with inspector general investigations. - (f) False accusations and responses.
+The inspector general shall, in writing, advise all witnesses interviewed during an ethics investigation that falsely accusing someone of a violation of this chapter may result in criminal prosecution of anyone who knowingly makes a false accusation.
+The inspector general shall, in writing, advise the person charged in the complaint that falsely responding to a complaint may result in criminal prosecution of anyone who knowingly makes a false response.